the2bears/pixel-ships/README.md

 # pixel-ships

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library for creating Dave Bollinger's pixel-ships.

 ## Usage

-FIXME
+Examples on the way.

 ## License